nf-core/sarek/docs/usage.md

 ### --cadd_cache

-Enable CADD cache.
+Enable `CADD` cache.

 ### --cadd_indels

-Path to CADD InDels file.
+Path to `CADD InDels` file.

 ### --cadd_indels_tbi

-Path to CADD InDels index.
+Path to `CADD InDels` index.

 ### --cadd_wg_snvs

-Path to CADD SNVs file.
+Path to `CADD SNVs` file.

 ### --cadd_wg_snvs_tbi

-Path to CADD SNVs index.
+Path to `CADD SNVs` index.

 ### --genesplicer

-Enable genesplicer within VEP.
+Enable `genesplicer` within `VEP`.

 ## Reference genomes

-The pipeline config files come bundled with paths to the Illumina iGenomes reference index files.
+The pipeline config files come bundled with paths to the `Illumina iGenomes` reference index files.
-If running with docker or AWS, the configuration is set up to use the [AWS-iGenomes](https://ewels.github.io/AWS-iGenomes/) resource.
+The configuration is set up to use the [AWS-iGenomes](https://ewels.github.io/AWS-iGenomes/) resource.

 ### --genome (using iGenomes)

 Sarek is using [AWS iGenomes](https://ewels.github.io/AWS-iGenomes/), which facilitate storing and sharing references.
 To run the pipeline, you must specify which to use with the `--genome` flag.

-You can find the keys to specify the genomes in the [iGenomes config file](../conf/igenomes.config).
+You can find the keys to specify the genomes in the [iGenomes config file](../conf/igenomes.config)).
 Genomes that are supported are:

 - Homo sapiens